Need Help Choosing? Click Here

-As your business grows, and you exceed $10K per month in revenue, it may be more worthwhile to pursue a traditional merchant account, because the processing costs will be lower.
-But you should make sure that the merchant account provides everything you need — or that if you have to pay for additional services that they don’t exceed the costs of using PayPal.
+That said, as your business grows, and you exceed $10K per month in revenue, it may be more worthwhile to pursue a traditional merchant account, because the processing costs will be lower.
+But you should make sure that the merchant account provides everything you need — or that if you have to pay for additional services, that they don’t exceed the costs of using PayPal.

 But despite all of that, the credibility PayPal offers beginning and small-time merchants, its widespread recognition, and the sheer number of features available are serious advantages.
+Even well-established merchants can benefit from using PayPal.
 For those reasons, along with its ease of use, transparent pricing, and overall versatility, our PayPal review keeps its 4-star rating.
 We’d love to see more reliability and improved customer service, which would easily bump PayPal up a half star or more.